Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

-The degree of community \(u\) is then defined as \beq{eq:community_degree} k_u = \sum_{v=1}^n C_{uv}, \enq which quantifies the number of other communities \(u\) is related to.
-We then define the \emph{average community degree} as \beq{average_community_degree} \ev{k} = \frac{1}{n}\sum_{u=1}^n k_u. \enq In Fig.~\ref{fig:community_degree}, we show the average community degree for hyperbolic random graphs with angular communities sampled according to the scheme described in Sec.~\ref{sec:sampling}.
+which quantifies the number of other communities \(u\) is related to.
+We then define the \emph{average community degree} as

+In Fig.~\ref{fig:community_degree}, we show the average community degree for hyperbolic random graphs with angular communities sampled according to the scheme described in Sec.~\ref{sec:sampling}.
 As expected, with only \(n=5\) angular communities, the dimension has very little impact and both models reach a value of nodes dispersion \(\sigma\) where all communities are related to \(n-1\) others.
 Yet, when more angular clusters are considered, \(\ev{k}\) in \(\mathbb{S}^1\) barely increases, whereas in \(\mathbb{S}^2\) communities keep on relating to more others as nodes get more dispersed on the sphere.

 An upper bound on community degree in \(D=1\) is suggested by the purple curves of Fig.~\ref{fig:community_degree}, although this is not the same phenomenon as the strict limits of Fig.~\ref{fig:neighbors}.
 In \textsection\ref{sec:neighbors}, the hyperbolic connection probability was not considered and the meaning of a neighborhood was purely geometric, with \(n_\mathrm{nn}\) varying with \(n\).
 Here, we vary the angular dispersion on nodes for a given number of communities \(n\).
 Yet in \(\mathbb{S}^1\), the circular boundary still poses an upper limit to how many communities can be related together.
 As opposed to \(n_\mathrm{nn}= 2\) in \(D=1\), the numerical upper bound of Fig.~\ref{fig:community_degree} is more than two other neighboring communities, thanks to this very permissive definition of community degree and to high degree nodes (having small radius in the hyperbolic representation) allowing for long angular range connections between communities.